roundcopy/pulent-2022/src/pages/posts/irresistible-offer.md

 ---
-title: "How to tailor an irresistible offer"
-author: "Nikola Balić"
-date: "2020-05-11"
+title: Harnessing the Power of Irrationality in Business Negotiations
-slug: "irresistible-offer"
+slug: irresistible-offer
-description: "Creating a perfect offer is not always simply about function—understanding your customers goes a long way helping you to optimise your offer for the benefit of both sides."
-hero: "/images/jbtd.jpeg"
-tags: ["jbtd","sales"]
+tags:
+  - jbtd
+  - sales
+description: Discover how leveraging human irrationality can lead to more effective business negotiations.
+Explore a real-world example of how understanding buyers can help create compelling offers.
+hero: /images/jbtd.jpeg
+date: 2020-05-11
+author: Nikola Balić
-layout: "../../layouts/BlogPostLayout.astro"
+layout: ../../layouts/BlogPostLayout.astro
 ---

-Humans are mostly not rational.
-We are born irrational and with time are trained to be sensible, to build our mental models preparing ourselves for future challenges.
-We are even considered it offensive when someone calls us irrational.
-But despite this, I would argue that precisely this irrationality is making us interesting while creating negotiation opportunities.

-So why are we always creating offers with mathematical precision?
-Does it even make sense to invest time in designing an offer without spending at least the same amount of time in understanding our buyer?
+## TLDR:
+Irrationality is not always a drawback.
+In business negotiations, understanding and leveraging our buyers' irrationality can lead to successful outcomes.
+The key lies in crafting compelling offers that cater to the buyer's unique needs and desires.

+## TOC:
+1. Embracing the Irrational.
+2. Case Study: The Counter-Intuitive Approach.
+3. Understanding the Dynamics.
+4. Leveraging the Power of Relationships.
+5. The Power of Asymmetry.

+Humans are often mistakenly considered rational beings.
+From birth, we undergo training to make sense of our world, developing mental models that prepare us for future challenges.
+Yet, despite our best efforts, much of our thinking remains firmly rooted in the realm of the irrational.
+This article will explore the potential advantages of acknowledging and utilizing this irrationality in business negotiations.

+## Embracing the Irrational

+Many of us bristle at the suggestion of irrationality.
+We prize logical thinking and precision, particularly in the realm of business.
+But what if this irrationality, often seen as a flaw, could be harnessed for our benefit?

-Could this kind of pricing model be built with buyers irrationality counted in, and could we even develop a system for creating such models?
+This brings us to the practice of creating business offers.
+We often apply mathematical precision when crafting these proposals but seldom invest equal time in understanding our buyer's mindset.
+Can a pricing model be constructed that factors in the buyer's irrationality?
+Could we develop a system for creating such models?

-I had an opportunity to approach a potential new client in the name of a company that I advised at that time.
-The usual practice was to provide the approached lead with a price list and offer them a fixed percentage discount which would increase with the endurance of the relationship.
-This was typical for the industry, and both sides expected such interaction negotiating on the discount percentage and driving the price low as it goes.
-Negotiations were done face to face with intermittent phone calls.
-We could have been selling nails or parachutes it wouldn't make the difference.
+## Case Study: The Counter-Intuitive Approach

+To explore this concept more concretely, let's consider a real-world example.
+In a previous advisory role, I had the opportunity to engage a potential new client.

+Typically, this process involves presenting the potential client with a price list and a fixed discount that could increase over time.
+This approach was standard within the industry, and the face-to-face or over-the-phone negotiations centered on bargaining for the discount percentage.
+The product's nature mattered little; whether we sold nails or parachutes, the negotiation process remained the same.

+## Understanding the Dynamics

-I needed to understand the dynamics and all the peculiarities, including the strengths and weaknesses of both sides.
-I drafted a small to-do list:
+I first needed to understand the dynamics involved in developing an effective negotiation strategy.
+This understanding revolved around a series of tasks:

-1. Discover everything about the product.
+1. Learn about the product.
-2. Understand the current pricing strategy.
+2. Grasp the current pricing strategy.
-3. Deconstruct current offer strategy.
+3. Deconstruct the current offer strategy.
-4. Find out what the competition was doing.
+4. Understand the competition's strategy.
-5. Identify the job-to-be-done for the client.
+5. Identify the client's Job to be done.

-Honestly, there is a shortcut.
-You could jump straight to number 5. and then work from there.
+Interestingly, you could shortcut this process by starting with the fifth task.

 > "A Job to be Done is the process a consumer goes through whenever she aims to change her existing life-situation into a preferred one, but cannot because there are constraints that stop her.", [jbtd.info](https://jtbd.info/2-what-is-jobs-to-be-done-jtbd-796b82081cca)